reborn-pkgs/.github/profile/README.md

 ## Reborn-pkgs

-This organization aims to make some npm packages up to date.
+This organization aims to make some unmaintained npm packages up to date.

+If you need a particular package, open an issue on this repository.